gyanko01/capstone/README.md

 - Code issue - syntaxt error (need to adjust the spacing)
 - ### Successes of the week
 - Transitions are working better now- removed the 30day window steps
-- Debugged trian function , called in the reset method
+- Debugged train function , called in the reset method
 - Epsilon greedy action selection introduced condition state_visit_tracker [state] < 2 to encourage exploring and visiting more states of the dataset
 - Randomly moving through the dataset and selecting new states
 - Reward change with Rranking and Rgap excluding the -cost is more visible as better understanding that the improvement of new_current_ratio plus Rranking = 1 for least costly action or best investment action is encouraging agent to act as expected